Posted: 1/25/18 | January 25th, 2018 (Updated 2020 with added links)

 Maybe they’re telling their friend/loved one/kid, “There was this one time….”, remembering me, and saying “That was a cool guy.
 I hope life is treating him well.”

-As we go our separate ways on this long twisting journey, maybe that’s as much as one can really hope for.
+As we travel the road of life, maybe that’s as much as one can really hope for.

 Find a cheap flight by using Skyscanner or Momondo.
 They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.

 Don’t Forget Travel Insurance

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 I’ve been using World Nomads for ten years.

 My favorite companies that offer the best service and value are:

 - Insure My Trip (for those over 70)

 Looking for the best companies to save money with?